GoogleCloudPlatform/ai-platform-samples/training/structured/sklearn/base/README.md

 ### [model.py](trainer/model.py)

-In this sample, we simply create a *RandomForestClassifier* and return it.
+In this sample, we simply create an instance of `RandomForestClassifier` estimator and return it.

 ### [metadata.py](trainer/metadata.py)